Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Numerical Results

 \subsection{Results Analysis}

 Tables \ref{tab:cp_methods_all_systems} and \ref{tab:cp_methods_all_sites} present the system- and site-level results, respectively.
 The average PICP$^\alpha$, AIW$^\alpha$, and WS$^\alpha$ values are provided for the proposed method and baselines for MISO, ERCOT, and SPP.
-The target coverages {are considered as $90\%,80\%,70\%,60\%$ (i.e., $\alpha = 0.1,0.2,0.3,0.4)$}, and the superscripts are omitted unless stated otherwise.
+Various target coverages are considered, ranges from $60\%$ to $90\%$ (i.e., $\alpha = 0.1,0.2,0.3,0.4)$.
 All metrics are computed over daylight hours, corresponding to periods with nonzero solar generation.
 Note that HopCPT is evaluated only for system-level calibration due to the prohibitive computational cost of training across a large number of sites.

-The results indicate that the NREL probabilistic forecasts exhibit miscoverage rates ranging from approximately 17\% to 22.5\% at the system level, and from 28\% to 52.1\% at the site level { at 90\% coverage} (see Table \ref{tab:cp_methods_all_sites} and \ref{tab:cp_methods_all_systems}).
+The results indicate that the NREL probabilistic forecasts exhibit miscoverage rates ranging from approximately {$9.2\%$ to $22.5\%$} at the system level, and from {$8.3\%$ to $52.1\%$} at the site level {at 90\% target coverage} (see Tables \ref{tab:cp_methods_all_sites} and \ref{tab:cp_methods_all_systems}).
 The substantially lower coverage at the site level highlights the increased difficulty of forecasting at a high granularity level, due to higher local variability.
-All CP methods substantially improve the PICP, achieving empirical coverage close to the 90\% target, while maintaining or even reducing the AIWs at both system- and site-level forecasts.
+All CP methods substantially improve the PICP, achieving empirical coverage close to the target across all coverage levels, while maintaining competitive interval widths.
 This includes the basic CQR approach, which does not include any covariates or context-aware weighting mechanisms.
 The only exception is AdaptiveCP, which improves upon NREL’s raw forecasts but fails to consistently reach the target, particularly when the base forecasts are severely miscalibrated.
-For example, in ERCOT, NREL’s PICP { for 90\% target coverage} is 77.5\% at the system level and 47.9\% at the site level.
+For example, in ERCOT, NREL’s PICP {for 90\% target coverage} is 77.5\% at the system level and 47.9\% at the site level.
 After calibration with AdaptiveCP, the miscoverage remains at 3.6\% and 27.23\%, respectively.